 Assessments: Tests will be returned in class.
-Quiz-solution will be discussed during the recitation and Midterm-solution will be posted on Canvas after the exam.
+Quiz-solution and Midterm-solution will be posted on Canvas after the exam for Review.

-Information: Announcements, Assignments and slides for the course will be posted on Canvas.
+Information: Announcements, Extra Assignments and Course Slides will be posted on Canvas.

-5. Grades
+Grades

 Final grades will be calculated using whichever of the following weights yields the higher grade.